By Emrik Joner

-The challenges explained above and throughout this article highlight the need for both approaches to achieve a well-rounded understanding of the components you’re working with and a respect for their limitations.
+The challenges explained throughout this article highlight the need for both approaches to achieve a well-rounded understanding of the components you’re working with and a respect for their limitations.
 Having several reiterations of a design is very normal as the drone building process operates as a loop: Assume → Build → Test → Repeat.

 For a practical extension on how to apply these concepts to your drone design, we recommend reading another one of our articles on How to Increase a Drone's Flight Time and Lift Capacity.